ChrisBuilds/throw/README.md

 ![catch_output](https://github.com/ChrisBuilds/throw/assets/57874186/e3fc8192-ec86-49a5-8521-886977168e94)

 ## Extra Implementation Details
-* The black screen shown between each grid of colors is actually an alternating 'blackish' color that is used to help syncronize the catch program.
+* The black screen shown between each grid of colors is actually an alternating 'blackish' color that is used to help synchronize the catch program.
 There are two different shades of black used.
 If catch sees the same shade twice, it knows it missed a cycle.
 * Each cell in the grid was still experiencing compression artifacts.
 However, by examining every pixel in the cell, the most common color ended up being the correct color.
 Each cell often contained over 400 slight variations of the intended color.
 * The data was hashed on both side to allow for comparisons.
-* Any missed cycles (detected using the sync colors) was marked in the data and a note was provided in after the transfer to allow for manual review.
+* Any missed cycles (detected using the sync colors) were marked in the data and a note was provided in after the transfer to allow for manual review.